danieltapp/d-tapp-dv01-frontend-challenge/README.md

 This will:
 - Build and start the Docker container.
-- Opens the app in your default browser at `http://localhost:4173`.
+- Open the app in your default browser at `http://localhost:4173`.
 - Let you see your app running in a production-like environment! 🎉

 ---